Minyus/causallift/README.md

 - [[Wikipedia] Uplift_modelling](
 https://en.wikipedia.org/wiki/Uplift_modelling
 )

+### Why CausalLift was developed?

+In a word, to use for real-world business.

+- Existing packages for Uplift Modeling assumes the dataset is from A/B Testing (a.k.a.
+Randomized Control Trial).
+In real-world business, however, observational dataset (dataset in which treatment (or campaign) targets was not chosen randomly) is more common especially in the early stage of data-driven decision making.
+CausalLift supports observational dataset using a basic methodology in Causal Inference ("Inverse Probability Weighting" based on propensity scores) based on assumption that propensity to be treated can be inferred from the given features.

+- There are 2 challenges of Uplift Modeling; explainability for the model and evaluation.
+CausalLift utilizes a basic methodology of Uplift Modeling called Two Models approach (training 2 models independently for treated and untreated samples to compute the CATE (Conditional Average Treatment Effects) or uplift scores) to address these challenges.

+	- [explainability for the model] Since it is relatively simple, it is less challenging to explain how it works to stakeholders in business.

+	- [explainability for evaluation] To evaluate Uplift Modeling, metrics such as Qini and AUUC (Area Under the Uplift Curve) are used in research, but difficult to use in real-world business.
+For business, a metric that can estimate how much more profit can be earned is more practical.
+The 2 models can be reused to simulate the outcome of following the recommendation by the Uplift Model and can estimate how much conversion rate (the proportion of people who took desired action such as buying a product) will increase using the uplift model.

 ### What kind of data can be fed to CausalLift?
 Table data including the following columns: